Table of Contents

 Save the changes.

-More About Plugin like “WP Hide & Security Enhancer” or “Hide My WP” to easily hide the WordPress version without coding.
+Suppose you prefer not to modify theme files directly.
+In that case, you can use a security plugin like “WP Hide & Security Enhancer” or “Hide My WP” to easily hide the WordPress version without coding.
 These plugins offer user-friendly interfaces where you can toggle various security settings, including hiding the WordPress version.

 After implementing one of these methods, the WordPress version will no longer be visible in the page source code or any other publicly accessible area of your website, helping to improve its security posture.